posted on Mar 5, 2020

 Price: Insurance companies may offer a discount for properly installed self-adhered membrane underlayments.

 As a local roofing contractor, we get asked a lot of questions about metal roofing and underlayment.
 There are many different types, from breathable underlayment for metal roofing to waterproof underlayment to titanium underlayment.
 We answered some of your most frequently asked questions here.
 Take a look to see if we’ve answered yours!
-If you have a different question or any follow-up questions, please feel free to contact us at any time by calling 215-798-9790.

 In simplest terms, yes, you should use underlayment with your metal roof.
 It might not be absolutely necessary, but it is highly recommended, especially because metal roofing is notorious for being cold in the winter, hot in the summer, and loud when it rains.
 High winds may also affect your roof.
 Fortunately, adding underlayment will provide an extra layer of protection for your home, and it will improve everything from insulation to waterproofing.